Azure/azure-iot-sdk-java/provisioning/provisioning-samples/readme.md

 #### Provisioning Device Client

-* [Provisioning Sample for DICE](provisioning-dice-sample): Shows how to provisioning a device using DICE with X509 certificate.
+* [Provisioning Sample for X509](provisioning-x509-sample): Shows how to register a device using X509 certificates.
-* [Provisioning Sample for TPM](provisioning-tpm-sample): Shows how to provisioning a device using TPM with endorsement key.
+* [Provisioning Sample for TPM](provisioning-tpm-sample): Shows how to register a device using TPM with endorsement key.

 #### Provisioning Service Client